mapbox/cpp/README.md

 If you hit a runtime error like `/usr/lib/x86_64-linux-gnu/libstdc++.so.6: version GLIBCXX_3.4.20' not found` it means you forgot to upgrade libstdc++6 to at least `v6.1.1`.

 One caveat: To upgrade libstdc++ for binary programs that don't need to be compiled, just installing `libstdc++6` is enough.
 You don't need the extra headers brought in by `libstdc++-5-dev`.
 But there is no harm having the headers installed and being explicit will help make clear in the future when we require the g++-6 version of libstdc++ and that we've upgraded to it by requiring `libstdc++-6-dev`.

+For much more detail about which libstdc++ versions are available on which ubuntu versions (and upgradable via which packages) see https://github.com/springmeyer/glibcxx-symbol-versioning

 #### I'm seeing a compiler error like "no template named 'foo' in namespace 'std'".
 What is that about?